Tanya Gold and Mark Glanville

 But, as Tanya Gold shows in the latest groundbreaking essay for the Jewish Quarterly, the creators of these works all too often engage in a crass and self-serving exercise in exploitation.
 In this new wave of Shoah blockbuster, the destruction of the Jews becomes a plot device or a ready-made backdrop – and the truths of history and of the dead are violated.
 The results, in many cases, are shameful fictions that desecrate the past and misrepresent the Jewish people of today.

 Shameless is a moral wake-up call: it shows that there are some artists who treat the Holocaust honestly, and they disgrace those who do not.
-Tanya will be in conversation with writer and singer, Mark Glanville.
+Tanya is in conversation with writer and singer, Mark Glanville.

-Kindly note that this event is not organised by Lockdown University, so all questions should be directed to the Jewish Literacy Foundation.
-A recording of this session will be available on our website 24hrs after the event.
+Kindly note that this event was not organised by Lockdown University, so all questions should be directed to the Jewish Literary Foundation.